devopscodegen/architecture/docs/06_devops_domain_driven_design.md

     - Code Scanning for bugs, readability, maintainability
     - Unit
     - Contract
-    - Simulated
+    - Component
     - Integration testing of application component with upstream and downstream systems.
     - End to End testing of all application components deployed to the environment.
     - Performance
+    - Resilience
-    - Reliability Chaos Engineering
+    - Synthetic
     - Security
 - Deploy - core
     - ArgoCD, Helm, Kubernetes